-> In July, Chief of Staff to the International President Richard Johnsen took part in an Aviation Labor Recovery Roundtable call with FAA Administrator Steve Dickson and U.S. Transportation Department Deputy Secretary Polly Trottenberg.
+In July, Chief of Staff to the International President Richie Johnsen took part in an Aviation Labor Recovery Roundtable call with FAA Administrator Steve Dickson and U.S. Transportation Department Deputy Secretary Polly Trottenberg.

-> Johnsen then urged participants on the call to share the union’s urgency to address low staffing to increase safety and protection of workers.
+Johnsen then urged participants on the call to share the union’s urgency to address low staffing to increase safety and protection of workers.

 Workers Demand Safety